-In the Fall of 2012, enrollment of all full-time undergraduate students in credit programs was 3,699.
-Of these 63% were female and 37% were male.
-2% were American Indian/Alaska Native, 3% were Asian/Pacific Islander, 18% were Black, 15% were Hispanic, 52% were White, and 2% were Two or More Races.
+In the Fall of 2013, enrollment of all full-time undergraduate students in credit programs was 3,054.
+This cohort is 11.7% of our total Fall 2013 student population.
+Of these 61% were female and 39% were male.
+2% were American Indian/Alaska Native, 3% were Asian/Pacific Islander, 12% were Black, 18% were Hispanic, 54% were White, and 2% were Two or More Races.

 Graduation and Transfer Rates